w3c/wai-media-guide/content/sign-languages.md

 Sign language is not required in most web accessibility policies.

-Sign language is in the WCAG standard at Level AAA. _(The Planning page of this resource introduces the [WCAG Standard](/media/av/planning/#wcag-standard).)_
+Sign language is in the WCAG standard at Level AAA: [Understanding 1.2.6 Sign Language](https://www.w3.org/WAI/WCAG21/Understanding/sign-language-prerecorded.html). _(The Planning page of this resource introduces the [WCAG Standard](/media/av/planning/#wcag-standard).)_

 ## Skills and Tools